netpump

 3 Server mode

-In this mode, netpump starts a websocket server on port 10000 (default) and acts as an HTTPS proxy server.
+In this mode, netpump starts a websocket server on port 10000 by default and accepts connections from netpump clients.
+Use it to run your own private netpump instance.

-Deploying a private instance
+Deploying a private server instance

 There are easy ways to run your own instance of netpump server.

-1. Deploying to Rеndеr
+Deploying to Rеndеr

 This option is completely free, with no credit card required.